kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 * From where was the data downloaded?
 Flywheel
 * Where is it currently being stored?
-Flywheel, CUBIC
+Flywheel, CUBIC, Datalad
 * What form is the data in upon intial download (DICOMS, NIFTIS, something else?)
 NIFTIs- BIDS format from Flywheel
 * Are you using Datalad?
 If so, at which point did you check the data into datalad?
 Yes.
-Not yet.
+After adding metadata and removing sensitive fields.
 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
-CUBIC: /cbica/projects/GRMPY/dropbox/backup
+CUBIC: /cbica/projects/GRMPY/backup

 ### Curation Process

 * Who is responsible for curating this data?
 Kahini Mehta
-* GitHub Link to curation scripts/heurstics:
+* GitHub Link to curation scripts/heuristics:
 [https://github.com/kahinimehta/GRMPYGithub](https://github.com/kahinimehta/GRMPYGithub)
 * GitHub Link to final CuBIDS csvs:
 * Describe the Curation Process.
 Include a list of the initial and final validation errors and warnings.
 Began with Flywheel and fw-heudiconv for curating into BIDS format & deleted duplicate NIFTIs + removed unnecessary BIDS data for attachments.
 Checked into Datalad after removing PHI.
 * Describe additions, deletions, and metadata changes (if any).
 Used cubids-add-nifti-info, cubids-remove-metadata-fields as described [here](https://pennlinc.github.io/docs/TheWay/CuratingBIDSonDisk/).
-Metadata fields removed include patient sex and weight.
+Metadata fields removed include patient sex,name, acquisition datetime & weight.
 ### Preprocessing Pipelines
 * For each pipeline (e.g. QSIPrep, fMRIPrep, XCP, C-PAC), please fill out the following information:
    * Pipeline Name: fMRIPrep